 One reviewer of the TripAdvisor community writes, “Loved the rooftop bar for afternoon drinks!
 Hidden from the main street, a great bar that isn’t pretentious.”
 Another Yelper said, “Love the rooftop – amazing for drinks, sunsets, and summer.
 Reasonably priced beers from $7-10ish”.

-The Pod Hotel 39 145 E 39th Street
+The Pod Hotel 39 145 E. 39th Street

 Hours: Sun-Thu, 2pm-12am; Fri/Sat, 2pm-1:30am Price: $$

-The rooftop lounge atop the Pod 39 Hotel has stunning views of One World Trade Center (Freedom Tower) AND Empire State Building. is a perfect and easy-to-reach stop for a casual summer drink.
+The rooftop lounge atop the Pod 39 Hotel has stunning views of One World Trade Center (Freedom Tower) AND the Empire State Building and is a perfect and easy-to-reach stop for a casual summer drink.

 Another user writes, “At the top of the Pod 39 hotel is one of the most beautiful rooftop bars that I’ve been.
 Through beautiful archways and columns, you can see partially obstructed views of both the Empire State Building and the Chrysler Building.”

-Cloud Social 6 W 32nd Street
+Cloud Social 6 W. 32nd Street

 Hours: Mon-Thu/Sun, 3pm-12am; Fri/Sat, 3pm-1am.
 Price: $$

-Another via TripAdvisor comments, “Impacted by the magnificence of the lights of the Empire State Building, it’s a cozy place where you can go with friends or your special one to get a couple drinks.”
+Another via TripAdvisor comments, “Impacted by the magnificence of the lights of the Empire State Building, it’s a cozy place where you can go with friends or your special one to get a couple of drinks.”

-Thinking of going to one of the three observation decks?
+TIP: Thinking of going to one of the three observation decks?
 To help decide which is the best view and price for you, see our post comparing the Empire State Building, Top of the Rock, or One World Trade Center Observatory.

-Top of the Strand 33 W 37th Street
+Top of the Strand 33 W. 37th Street

 Hours: Mon/Sun, 5pm-12am; Tue-Sat, 5pm-1am Price: $$

 The atmosphere is sophisticated yet comfortable, drawing in younger crowds.
 The drink menu boasts an impressive selection of martinis and house specialties like the Secret Garden composed of gin, Strega, elderflower, and mint.